Les 5 mythes les plus fréquents sur le puppy yoga

 Myth 3: "Puppies are exhausted or overused"

-Quite the opposite.
+It's quite the opposite.
 Our puppies participate in a maximum of a few hours of activities per weekend.
 Breaks of 45 minutes to an hour are scheduled between each session.
-They sleep when they need to and are never forced to interact.
-Foster families support us in ensuring their healthy development, and their well-being is our top priority.
+They sleep when they need to and are never forced to interact; they are free to move around and sleep during classes.
+Foster families and breeders support us in ensuring their healthy development, and their well-being is our top priority.

-Our rules are strict and focused on respect for animals.
+Our rules are strict and centered on respect for animals.

 Myth 4: "It's not safe for puppies"

-All our puppies are vaccinated, vet-vetted, and come from non-profit organizations that ensure their health.
-We do not accept any puppies that have not been previously evaluated and prepared.
-Additionally, our sessions are supervised by an experienced team who ensure every interaction is respectful and calm.
+All our puppies are vaccinated, examined by a veterinarian, and come from non-profit organizations that prioritize their health.
+We do not accept any puppy that has not been previously assessed and prepared.
+Furthermore, our sessions are supervised by an experienced team who ensure that every interaction is respectful and calm.

-Our participants also receive clear instructions: we do not hold the puppies in our arms against their will, we let them sleep, and we respect their autonomy.
+Our participants also receive clear instructions: puppies are not held against their will, they are allowed to sleep, and their autonomy is respected.

-Myth 5: “It’s just a cute activity, with no real value.”
+Myth 5: "It's just a cute activity, without any real value."

 In conclusion

-Puppy yoga is neither a spectacle nor a passing fad.
-It's a supervised activity, designed to respect the animal and offer a moment of authentic relaxation for humans.
+Puppy yoga is neither a show nor a passing fad.
+It is a supervised activity, designed to respect the animal and offer a genuine moment of relaxation for humans.

-At Euphorie Chiot, we want every participant to understand our mission: to promote the well-being of puppies while creating a gentle and luminous experience for humans.
+At Euphorie Chiot, we want each participant to understand our mission: to promote the well-being of puppies while creating a gentle and bright experience for humans.

 Do you still have questions?
 Check out our FAQ or write to us directly.
-We will be happy to answer you.
+We'll be happy to answer them.

 Back to blog